marxin/texi2rst-generated/sphinx/gccint/target-macros/stack-layout-and-calling-conventions/basic-stack-layout.rst

   someone decided it was a good idea to use that register number to terminate the stack backtrace.
 New ports should avoid this.

+.. c:macro:: DWARF_VERSION_DEFAULT

+  A C expression whose value is the default dwarf standard version we'll honor and advertise when generating dwarf debug information, in absence of an explicit :option:`-gdwarf-version` option on the command line.

 .. function:: void TARGET_DWARF_HANDLE_FRAME_UNSPEC (const char *label, rtx pattern, int index)

   .. hook-start:TARGET_DWARF_HANDLE_FRAME_UNSPEC